TheJacksonLaboratory/splicing-pipelines-nf/github.md

 git checkout -b [name of your branch]
 ```

-Once you are on your own branch you can then make changes, for example, edit `file1.md` and `file2.md` using the text editor
+Once you are on your own branch you can then make changes, for example, edit `README.md` using the text editor

 ## To show the status of changes

-Changes are shown as either untracked, modified, or staged
+Changes are shown as either untracked, modified, or staged.
+It will also show you what branch you're on

 ```bash
 git status